 Since estate plans are legally binding documents, using specific language and properly executing each document is crucial, so your requests can be adequately enforced.

-Each State Has its Own Laws for Estate Planning
+Each State Has its Own Estate Planning Laws

 Not having validly executed documents could render them useless in a court of law.
 For example, an improperly executed will be deemed invalid, and you might as well have died without one.